hSaria/ChromaTerm/readme.md

 `#help colordemo`

 You can then edit the ct.cfg file to your satisfaction to add more keyword highlighting or change colors.
 A sample ct.cfg file is included in the files which is what I use as my config.

+Now that it's running you can test it by telnetting or ssh'ing into a device and watch how higlighted keywords defined in the config file will become colorized.